1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

     - *Do yourself a favour and don't buy those cheap brass nozzles where you'll get a dozen of them for a few bucks.* It's just not worth it.
     Remember that the nozzle is pretty much the most crucial part when it comes down to printing and achieving good results, as it's the last link in the chain of the print process and puts out the filament - so go for an established manufacturer who is known for producing quality nozzles.
       Means, avoid those cheap sets of nozzles where you get a dozen nozzles for a few bucks.
 Those often lack quality: the bore might be off-center and/or might have a burr (which leads to heavy stringing), the thread might not be precise (which leads to leaking) and so on.
-      I personally only use [**original E3D V6 nozzles**](https://e3d-online.com/products/v6-nozzles).
+      I personally only use [**original E3D Volcano nozzles**](https://e3d-online.com/products/volcano-nozzles).
 Yes, they are a bit more expensive than the super cheap ones, but it's still a good price and it's really worth it - they last longer, they're precisely made and you'll get much better results.
 As long as you don't want to print special abrasive filaments, you're always good with the standard E3D V6 brass nozzles.

     - If you want to print filaments that are more abrasive, you probably want to go with nozzles made from plated copper, stainless or hardened steel, ruby sapphire nozzles and so on.
 Check out the web for further and more specific information about what to choose.
       Be aware of the fact though, that the manufacturers *clearly advise against doing cold pulls with any kind of coated nozzles*!
 This also involves hardened steel nozzles!
 Referring to them, the coating might be harmed when doing so.